Vicks VapoRub: Usage

-VapoRub can be inhaled with hot steam.
-Any oil-based product can get into the lungs if used improperly.
+While VapoRub has in the past been marketed for hot steam inhalation, this can potentially present a risk of burns due to splattering or fire, and should never be heated or added to hot water.
+VapoRub is labeled only for external use, with care to avoid eyes, nostrils and mouth.
+Application directly under the nose is not generally recommended as both camphor and petroleum can cause health problems if absorbed.

 In pre-clinical animal studies, the application of Vicks VapoRub directly onto the tracheae of ferrets caused an increase in mucus production compared to a water-based lubricant.
+One of these studies suggested that because the ingredients of Vicks VapoRub can be irritants, it may also stimulate mucus production and airway inflammation in humans, leading to respiratory distress in infants and young children due to the small size of their airways.

 A Penn State study showed Vicks VapoRub to be more effective than placebo petroleum rub for helping cough and congestion with regard to helping children and adults sleep.
 However, the study also showed that, unlike with the petroleum rub placebo, Vicks VapoRub was associated with burning sensations to the skin (28%), nose (14%) and eyes (16%), with 5% of study participants reporting redness and rash when using the product.
 The study's first author is a paid consultant for Procter & Gamble, maker of VapoRub.

 A study conducted in 1994 suggests menthol and camphor are effective cough suppressants for guinea pigs.
 It has been suggested that thymol oil can reduce or cure onychomycosis (nail fungus), although the same source mentions that "no human studies have been conducted to test whether thymol is a lasting and effective treatment".
+Football players apply it on their chest to improve respiratory function.